mjbeswick/tacit-dom/docs/CLASSNAMES.md

 ## Overview

-The `classNames` prop provides a flexible way to conditionally join CSS class names together directly on DOM elements.
-It's similar to popular libraries like `clsx` or `classnames`, offering intelligent handling of various input types without needing to call a separate function.
+The `classNames` prop is the **recommended way** to handle CSS classes in Tacit-DOM.
+It provides a flexible way to conditionally join CSS class names together directly on DOM elements, similar to popular libraries like `clsx` or `classnames`.

+> **Note**: The `className` prop is deprecated and will be removed in a future version.
+Use `classNames` instead for all new code.

+## Why Use classNames Instead of className?

+1. **More powerful**: Handles objects, arrays, and conditional logic
+2. **Consistent API**: Single prop for all class name scenarios
+3. **Cleaner syntax**: No need to wrap in `classNames()` function
+4. **Future-proof**: This is the direction Tacit-DOM is heading
+5. **Better performance**: Single prop processing instead of two separate handlers

 ## Basic Usage